Intrinsic-Metric Physics-Informed Neural Networks (IM-PINN) for Reaction-Diffusion Dynamics on Complex Riemannian Manifolds: Acknowledgments

 \section{Acknowledgments}

-This work was primarily conducted at Tokyo University of Agriculture and Technology, Graduate School of Bio-Applications and Systems Engineering.
-The first author is currently supported by the Special Program Scholarship from the Graduate School of Bio-Applications and Systems Engineering, Tokyo University of Agriculture and Technology, and by a Research Assistantship from the Lenggoro Lab.
-The authors also acknowledge the computing resources provided by TUAT such as 12th Gen Intel(R) Core(TM) i9-12900K with NVIDIA RTX A4000 16GB.
+This work was conducted under the supervision and research governance of the Lenggoro Laboratory, Tokyo University of Agriculture and Technology (TUAT).
+The first author was supported by the TUAT Special Program Scholarship and a Research Assistantship from the Lenggoro Laboratory during Oct 2025–Mar 2026, and by a Lenggoro Laboratory Research Assistantship from Apr 2026 onward.
+The authors acknowledge TUAT/Lenggoro Lab computing resources, including a workstation with Intel Core i9-12900K and NVIDIA RTX A4000 (16 GB).